dotnet/machinelearning-samples/samples/csharp/getting-started/DeepLearning_ObjectDetection_Onnx/README.md

 |----------------|-------------------|-------------------------------|-------------|-----------|---------------------|---------------------------|-----------------------------|
 | v1.3.1           | Dynamic API | Up-to-date | Console app | image files | Object Detection | Deep Learning  | Tiny Yolo2 ONNX model |

+For a detailed explanation of how to build this application, see the accompanying [tutorial](https://docs.microsoft.com/en-us/dotnet/machine-learning/tutorials/object-detection-onnx) on the Microsoft Docs site.

 ## Problem
 Object detection is one of the classical problems in computer vision: Recognize what the objects are inside a given image and also where they are in the image.
 For these cases, you can either use pre-trained models or train your own model to classify images specific to your custom domain.